 This fund was established as an internally restricted fund to manage the gift received from the Estate of Catherine Cragg.
-The Mobile Health Unit program ended during the year.
+The Mobile Health Unit program ended in fiscal 2020.
 Consistent with the donor's wishes for the donation to be used for sexual and reproductive health, the remaining balance in the fund was transferred to the Compassionate Fund.